 Interestingly, 40 clove chicken also eventually became a popular Passover dish, with Jewish chefs saying the forty cloves represented the forty years of wandering in the desert.

 In my version, I use not one, not two, but three different garlic types!
 Garlic, roasted garlic and the Korean black garlic that is slowly heated over a month to caramelize in the skin.
 It has a flavor reminiscent of garlicky balsamic vinegar and is utterly addictive!

-If you don’t have access to black garlic, just use roasted garlic instead.
+If you don’t have access to black garlic, just use roasted instead.
 It will still be delicious!
 I do provide a source to buy a lot of it in the recipe – it keeps a very long time and once you try it, you’ll use it A LOT, trust me!

 The aroma of using all 3 types of garlic is intoxicating and my use of many herbs, lemon and sherry really brings this recipe’s flavor profile to a whole new level! 🙂 You can buy black garlic from Amazon here.

 Battle on – The Generalissimo